isabella232/offer-decisioning.en/help/offer-library/creating-personalized-offers.md

     Only the available placements for the selected channel display in the **[!UICONTROL Placement]** drop-down list.

-1. Select a placement from the list or use the button next to the **[!UICONTROL Placement]** drop-down list to browse all the placements.
+1. Select a placement from the list, or use the button next to the **[!UICONTROL Placement]** drop-down list to browse all the placements.

     ![](../assets/browse-button-placements.png)

-1. Here you can filter the placements according to their channel and/or content type.
+    Then you can still filter the placements according to their channel and/or content type.
 Choose a placement and click **[!UICONTROL Select]**.

     ![](../assets/browse-placements.png)